-A Power of Attorney is a very powerful legal document which allows a person (referred to as a principal) to appoint another person (referred to as an agent) to assist with the principal’s finances on their behalf.
-Often, spouses, children or siblings act as agent for the principal.
+A Power of Attorney is a very powerful legal document that allows a person (referred to as a principal) to appoint another person (referred to as an agent) to assist with the principal’s finances on their behalf.
+Often, spouses, children or siblings act as agents for the principal.
 However, many agents accept their role without understanding the responsibilities and potential litigation commenced by an interested party that may arise from their appointment.
 An interested party can include but is not limited to a monitor, a co-agent or successor agent, a government entity, or someone appointed by the court.

 Breach of Fiduciary Duty and Removing Agent